 All members are committed to the BWF Code of Conduct, dedicated to a high level of quality and professionalism.
 The standard set by the Code of Conduct was developed in consultation with the members themselves to reflect the requirements of legislation and acknowledged best practice.
 An assessment team made up of industry professionals undertakes regular visits to BWF members to determine whether they meet the Code, and to suggest what needs to be done to achieve the standard if they do not.

-Contact Details: The Building Centre, 26 Store Street, London, WC1E 7BT
+The Building Centre, 26 Store Street, London, WC1E 7BT

 Tel: 844 209 2610

+The Federation of Master Cleaners is a trade association formed to promote high standards throughout the domestic and commercial cleaning industry in the UK.
 By becoming a member of the Federation cleaners send out a clear message to clients that they are trustworthy and take their business very seriously.

 The Federation of Master Cleaners protects not only its members but also consumers, by way of ensuring cleaners are vetted and committed to providing a professional service.

-Contact Details: Forum House Business Centre, Stirling Road, Chichester, West Sussex, PO19 7DN
+Forum House Business Centre, Stirling Road, Chichester, West Sussex, PO19 7DN

 Tel: 0845 519 5852